alanjhill/yowl_app/README.md

 # yowl_app

+* Uses Flutter 3.7.7.

 * The name?
 Synonym for Yelp: https://www.thesaurus.com/browse/yelp

 * Used JSON to Dart to generate models: https://javiercbk.github.io/json_to_dart/

 * Used Freezed & JsonSerializable to generate fromJson methods

-* Started building with REST / Dio, to familiarize myself with the API and data and to get something built quickly.
+* Started building initially with REST / Dio (separate branch: rest) to familiarize myself with the API and data and to get something built quickly.

 * Switched to Graphql as a learning exercise.
 Have not used before with Flutter (or anything else for that matter).